 Here’s a lovely, exotic What it’s like living here essay from Renee Giovarelli who graduated from Vermont College of Fine Arts last summer.
 Renee travels the world for an NGO involved in reforming land and property rights.
 But she also writes urgent, passionate essays about the places she visits.
-For an earlier essay on Kyrgyzstan see “Fermented Milk” in New Letters.
 Her essay “The Bad Malaria Shot,” which she presented at her graduate reading in the summer, was a finalist for the Wasafiri 2010 New Writing Prize.
-Renee is one of those students I’ll always regret not having had the privilege of working with.

 I don’t notice what it’s like living here when I’m here.
 I sit down to write about place, and I only recall conversations.